Ignacy Mościcki

 Ignacy Mościcki (/pl/; 1 December 1867 – 2 October 1946) was a Polish chemist and politician who was the country's president from 1926 to 1939.
 He was the longest serving president in Polish history.
-Mościcki was the President of Poland when Germany invaded the country on and started World War II.
+Mościcki was the president of Poland when Germany invaded the country on 1 September 1939 and started World War II.

 Early life and career

 Mościcki was born on 1 December 1867 in Mierzanowo, a small village near Ciechanów, Congress Poland.
-After completing school in Warsaw, he studied chemistry at the Riga Polytechnicum, where he joined the Polish underground leftist organization, Proletariat.
+After completing school in Warsaw, he studied chemistry at the Riga Polytechnicum, where he joined the Polish underground leftist organisation, Proletariat.

 Upon graduating, he returned to Warsaw where he married Michalina Czyżewska but was soon threatened by the Tsarist secret police with life imprisonment in Siberia and was forced to emigrate with his family in 1892 to London.
 In 1896, he was offered an assistantship at the University of Fribourg in Switzerland.
 There, he patented a method for cheap industrial production of nitric acid.

-In 1912, Mościcki moved to Lwów, in the Kingdom of Galicia and Lodomeria, in Austria-Hungary, where he accepted a chair in physical chemistry and technical electrochemistry at the Lviv Polytechnic.
+In 1912, Mościcki moved to Lwów, in the Kingdom of Galicia and Lodomeria, in Austria-Hungary, where he accepted a chair in physical chemistry and technical electrochemistry at the Lwów Polytechnic.
 In 1925, he was elected rector of the Lwów Polytechnic (as it was then called), but soon moved to Warsaw to continue his research at the Warsaw Polytechnic.
-In 1926, he became an Honorary Member of the Polish Chemical Society.
+In 1926, he became an honorary member of the Polish Chemical Society.